Scheduling

 V. Conclusion

 A online radio station can’t function without some form of schedule.
 But need doesn’t equate to adversity — scheduling can be made easy.
-Your station’s particular needs will ultimately decide what tool is best for you, whether that’s dedicated or complementary.
-None of the solutions we’ve discussed will be the perfect fit, but at least one should further streamline your operation.
-If you’re no longer using Excel for your schedule after reading this blog post, then mission accomplished.
+Your station’s particular needs will ultimately decide what tool is best for you, whether that’s standalone or integrated.
+It may be that the solutions we’ve discussed aren't the perfect fit for your radio station, but at least one should further streamline your operation.
+If you’re no longer using Excel for your schedule after reading this blog post then we can consider our mission accomplished.

 We hope you found this article helpful and informative.
-If you ever have any questions or need any additional services, feel free to reach out to us here at Radio Cult.
+Feel free to reach out to us here at Radio Cult to get help starting and running your online radio station.
 We are the home of community radio and we can’t wait to help you.

 As always, keep it locked.